 NOTE: Due to lengthy processing time at the USCIS, we advise that you apply for practical training up to 90 days before you need it.
 The earliest date that you may apply for post-completion Optional Practical Training is 90 days before program completion and the latest is 60 days after program completion.
-Students may not begin employment on OPT until the receive approval and the EAD card start date is effective.
+Students may not begin employment on OPT until they receive approval and the EAD card start date is effective.

 Step 1: In order to apply for Optional Practical Training, you must first bring the following to the OISS: